geshan/geshan.github.com/posts/2020-10-24-docker-build-example-faster-docker-build.md

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/docker-build-example/05docker-build-good-cache-with-bk-code-change.jpg" title="Fourth docker build with buildkit and good caching after code change" alt="Docker build example output with buildkit and has good caching after code change">

 Eventhough the code changed but the NPM modules were cached making the build complete in mere 6 seconds.
+Same principles apply for exploiting docker build cache.
+It can be applied to PHP with composer.json and composer.lock file or any other language.
+Always think of the previous command run and how can it be cached better.

 All four images were around 233 MB, one took ~60 seconds and last one took 6 seconds.
 That is like 10x faster.